platformsh/template-builder/templates/moinmoin/files/README.md

 This template builds a Moin Moin wiki on Platform.sh.
 The project doesn't include Moin Moin itself; rather, it includes build and deploy scripts that will download Moin Moin on the fly.

-Moin Moin is a Python-based Wiki engine that uses flat files on disk for storage.
+Moin Moin is a Python-based Wiki system that uses flat files on disk for storage.

 ## Services